localrivet/gomcp/docs/index.md

 ---
-layout: default
+layout: home # Use 'home' layout for the main page with this theme
-title: GoMCP Documentation
+title: Home
 nav_order: 1
 ---